Sign In Try Free

 This table compares the business model behind the tool, not just the sticker price.

-Pricing modelBest forMain tradeoffWhere Gixo Books fits
+Pricing modelBest forMain tradeoffWhere Gixo Folio fits

 Codex-heavy monthly toolAuthors who need deep story systemsHigher setup and recurring costGixo is simpler when you want faster manuscript-to-export flow

-One-time formatting licenseCompleted drafts needing layoutDoes not solve planning or draftingGixo starts earlier in the manuscript workflow
+One-time formatting licenseCompleted drafts needing layoutDoes not solve planning or draftingGixo starts earlier in the manuscript workflow — and its writing and export tools are free

 When monthly pricing is the right call